-If in the judgment of the IRB, any allegation or findings of non-compliance warrants suspension of the research before completion of any review or investigation to ensure protection of the rights and welfare of participants, the IRB chairperson/designee may suspend the research as described in section 3.11- Study Suspension, Termination and Investigator Hold with subsequent review by the IRB.
+If in the judgment of the IRB, any allegation or findings of non-compliance warrants suspension of the research before completion of any review or investigation to ensure protection of the rights and welfare of participants, the IRB chair/designee may suspend the research as described in the section, Study Suspension, Termination and Investigator Hold with subsequent review by the IRB in Policy 3.

-The HRPP Director with the assistance of the IRB chairperson/designee may determine that additional expertise or assistance is required to make these determinations and may form a sub-committee to assist with the review and fact gathering process.
+The HRPP Director with the assistance of the IRB chair/designee may determine that additional expertise or assistance is required to make these determinations and may form a sub-committee to assist with the review and fact gathering process.
 See 10.4.3 - Subcommittee Procedures.